Aucun auteur n'a été trouvé ..

 Domenico is Head of Unit INTPA/A/1 on Strategic Partnerships with Africa and OACPS in the European Commission's Directorate General for International Partnerships (INTPA).

 Théophile Rospars, LL.M., is a member of BLUE's editorial team.

 Nicolò is research fellow at the School of Regulation of EUI.
 He has extensive work experience on electricity-related topics like the development of a seamless market for power in Europe and the emergence of new business models in a digitalised and decarbonised electricity system.

-Vasile has been the co-editor of the European Law Review since its inception in June 2020
+Vasile has been the editor-in-chief of the Revue Européenne du Droit since its inception in June 2020

 Eulalia Rubio is senior Research Fellow on European economic affairs.
 Her main fields of expertise are the EU budget, EU´s budgetary policy-making and European public investment policies and strategies